bwsw/sj-platform/SJDocs/source/Tutorial.rst

    - Docker - a software container platform that allows a flexible system configuration;
    - MongoDB - as a database;
    - T-streams - as a message broker ensuring exactly-once data processing;
-   - REST API instrumentation - for accessing and monitoring the platform;
+   - RESTful API - for accessing and monitoring the platform;
    - Elasticsearch, PostgreSQL - as external data storages;
    - Kibana - to visualize Elasticsearch data.